Arild Andersen (footballer): FK Haugesund

 Haugesund won the 1999 Norwegian First Division, but ended last in the 2000 Eliteserien and were relegated again.
 Andersen became a key player in trying to win re-promotion.
 Among his strengths were crosses and long throw-ins, as well as his experience in general and not missing any matches due to injuries.
 In July 2001, he prolonged his FKH contract with two years.
 By late October 2001, he had recorded 5 goals and 13 assists, being one of Haugesund's main assets in attack.
 After the 2001 season was done, however, and Haugesund once again failed to win promotion to Eliteserien, the financial situation was dire.
 Andersen feared that FKH would terminate players, and as a consequence, spend the 2002 1. divisjon battling against relegation to the third tier.
 Andersen was spared from a pay cut for the time being.

 In the winter of 2002, Andersen was approached by Vålerenga regarding a possible move to that club.
 The prospect was "tempting", considering Haugesund's relegation and pay cuts.
 In the summer, Haugesund were contacted by SK Brann, who were interested in acquiring Andersen as an alternative on left back.
 Andersen expressed keen interest to join the largest club in Bergen, and stated that such a move would be "fantastic".
 Haugesund stated that Andersen was for sale, given "the right price".
 After a short deliberation, Brann decided that Andersen was too expensive, having recently spent transfer money on Alonso Solis and Nkosinathi Nhleko.

 Andersen entered his last contract year with Haugesund in 2003.
 At the time, he was the only Haugesund player with as much as five seasons in a row.
 Having sat on the bench throughout the 2007 Norwegian Football Cup final, Andersen finally retired after the 2007 season, and would work in the club with marketing, together with teammate and fellow retiree Jostein Grindhaug.
 Andersen and Grindhaug were number one and two on the list of most capped players for FK Haugesund.

 As the winter of 2007-08 approached, Andersen decided to continue in the lower tiers, first as player-coach of SK Haugar.
 Ahead of the 2010 season he took over Avaldsnes IL.
 His tenure started with relegation from the 2010 Norwegian Third Division.
 Aged 40, Andersen still played in central defense.
 He left Avaldsnes in March 2014, weeks before the start of a new season.

-Andersen later coached coached Djerv 1919's U16 team.
+Andersen later coached Djerv 1919's U16 team.
 His son Eirik Viland Andersen eventually broke into Djerv 1919's senior team.
 After leaving full-time football, Arild Andersen worked with drug addict care in Kirkens Bymisjon.